In Book Marketing, Manners and Courtesy Work

-As an author, you listen to all the experts, consult with professionals with decades of experience, watch every webinar you can on book marketing … you absorb as much information from people who certainly know what they’re talking about.
-But like many things, sometimes we over-complicate matters; in our efforts to provide the most cutting-edge strategies and new book promotion ideas, we forget about some basics.
-It’s important to return to the fundamentals at times, those principles and straightforward insights that come from surprising sources … including kindergarteners.
+As an author, you listen to all the experts, consult with professionals with decades of experience, watch every webinar on successful book marketing campaigns.
+As a result, you absorb much-needed information from people with the proper knowledge.
+But it’s easy to overlook some fundamental principles of human interaction as we try to develop the most cutting-edge strategies and new book promotion ideas.
+Therefore, it’s essential to return to the concepts that come from surprising sources at times, including kindergarten classrooms.

-In book marketing and book publicity in general, there’s no tolerance for rude behavior or acting inappropriately when dealing or “playing” with the media.
-You received a bad book review?
-Deal with it, learn from it if you can, and respect the reviewer’s opinion.
+There’s no tolerance for rude behavior or acting up when dealing with the media in book marketing and book publicity.
+Did you receive a bad book review?
+Deal with it, learn from it, and respect the reviewer’s opinion.

 An editor or producer won’t return your call or reply to your e-mail?
-Don’t get mad at them.
+Please don’t get mad at them.
 If they’re not responding, you’re not giving them what they want and need.
-It really is that simple.
+It is that simple.

 SHARING IS ALWAYS GOOD